Month-end Billing run:

 Once the selected invoices have been pushed through to SageOne, you will see a pop-up screen similar to this one?

-Step 5: Generating Debit Order batch:
+Step 5: Generating Debit Order Batch:

 5.1.
-Month-end processing screen:
+Month-end Processing Screen:

 After all invoices have been successfully pushed to SageOne, you will need to generate the Debit Order batch.
 You can do this by either clicking on the “Generate Direct Debit Batch” button.